-Summer means cookouts and barbecues.
+Eating healthy at a cookout can be challenging and summer means cookouts and barbecues.
 If you have any intention of being social between the months of May and September, odds are you’ll find yourself at one, or more, family cookouts or holiday barbecues.
 That’s not a bad thing.
 Nothing tastes better than a brat, fresh off the grill, with some potato salad, coleslaw, cornbread and baked beans.
 However, nothing can ruin your hard-earned gains as quickly as a few too many helpings of cornbread and an extra trip to the dessert table.
 So when you’re faced with one of these outings, it’s best to go in with a plan of action.
-Here are our best tips for how to actually enjoy a cookout, without completely sabotaging all the hard work you’ve been putting in at the gym:
+Here are our best tips for eating healthy at a cookout, without completely sabotaging all the hard work you’ve been putting in at the gym:

 Bring your favorite dish